pimcore/pimcore/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/doc/product-index-product-list.markdown

 - count: Count of delivered entries
 - shopKey: Shopkey to identify the shop.

+#### Console commands

+There are following IndexService console commands.
+See `--help` details.

+##### Command `ecommerce:indexservice:bootstrap`

+Use this command for bootstrapping and for rebuilding the index hard.

+##### Command `ecommerce:indexservice:process-queue`

+Process the preparation queue and/or the index-update queue.

+##### Command `ecommerce:indexservice:reset-queue`

+Invalidate either the preparation queue or the index-update queue.
+This is usually **only needed during development** when the store table is out of sync.

+Reset the preparation queue for instance when your model (instance of `AbstractProduct`) returns updated data for a field.

 ## 5 - Usage of product list
 The API for getting (and filtering, ...) products out of the product index are so called ProductLists.
 They all implement the interface ```\Pimcore\Bundle\EcommerceFrameworkBundle\IndexService\ProductList\IProductList``` and need to be product index implementation specific.
 Detailed method documentation is available in in-source documentation.